 “Disability pride” has been defined as accepting and honoring each person’s uniqueness and seeing it as a natural and beautiful part of human diversity.

-Disability pride is an integral part of movement building, and a direct challenge of systemic ableism and stigmatizing definitions of disability.
+Disability Pride is an integral part of movement-building, and a direct challenge to systemic ableism and stigmatizing definitions of disability.

 Since disability pride is a fairly new concept, it is important for people with disabilities to be proudly visible in the community, according to the Disability Community Resource Center.

 Oftentimes, people think about a disability as a medical diagnosis.
 For example: “My disability is a spinal cord injury” or “my disability is depression” or “my disability is a brain injury.”
 Disability is more than just the physical and/or mental effects on the body.
 Disability is more than the pills that you take or the doctors that you see.
 It’s a part of who you are.
 However, a disability is not the only identity you have; of course, you may identify yourself by gender, race, height and so on.
 All of your identities are important and have value.

 Disability Pride Month

 July is Disability Pride Month!
 This annual observance is used to promote visibility and mainstream awareness of the positive pride felt by people with disabilities.
 Using bold images and strong words, disability pride awareness dates, parades and festivals aim to uplift and challenge.
 Pride comes from celebrating our heritage, disability culture, the unique experiences that we have as people with differing abilities and the contributions that we offer society.

 The first Disability Pride Day was held in Boston in 1990, and the first U.S.-based Disability Pride Parade was held in Chicago in 2004.
 Today, Disability Pride Parades are held in a number of places nationwide, such as Los Angeles, New York City, San Antonio, Madison and Brighton, among many others.
 These events celebrate “disability culture” with the intention to positively influence the way people think about and/or define disability and to end the stigma of disability.